 Passage Room part 3: Satan’s Death (2017)

-In preparation for Satan’s Death, all scenography got completely whitewashed – with the exception of a few hidden spaces, such as the Passage Room.
-Inside that pale limbo, only one actor remained: Woland/Angela Wand.
+In preparation for Satan’s Death, all scenography was thoroughly whitewashed – with the exception of a few hidden spaces, such as the Passage Room.
+Inside that vast, pale limbo, only one actor remained: Woland/Angela Wand.
 In addition, four musicians were allocated in different parts of the building – but connected to each other over FM radio, and broadcasted live into the headphones offered to each visitor; dressed up in strange and beautiful costumes, in accordance with the dreamlike atmosphere, they performed a piece written for the occasion by composer Magnus Larsson.
 The audience were encouraged to take active part in exploring and transforming the settings – as were we, the artists.

 Compost performance in the Passage Room;